blueprinthq/coding-exercise/Readme.md

 }
 ```

 Separate from the input, each question will have an associated domain as indicated by the following domain mapping.
-This domain mapping should be stored and retrieved from persistence using a system (file storage, nosql, postgres, etc) of your choosing:
+This domain mapping should be stored and retrieved from persistence using a system (such as file storage, relational database, document database) of your choosing:

 ```
 [